Top Things to Do in Kyoto

 • Upgrades: Wear a kimono during the ceremony and capture photos throughout the house with an optional upgrade.

-Inclusions
+Inclusions #

-• Matcha-making and tasting experience
+• Matcha preparation and tasting

-• Introduction to tea room etiquette
+• Introduction to tea ceremony etiquette

 What to bring